 #7: Tasmania of Australia

-If you’re a fan of the arts, you might want to skip Paris in favour of Tasmania, Australia.
-The sights here rival that of Paris as it presents that eye-catching facade of society adapting to nature.
-While the amenities and locals are definitely friendly, architecture here has a way of deferring to nature instead of the other way around.
+If you’re a fan of the arts, you might want to skip Paris in favor of Tasmania, Australia.
+The sights here rival that of Paris as they present that eye-catching facade of society adapting to nature.
+While the amenities and locals are definitely friendly, the architecture here has a way of deferring to nature instead of the other way around.

 #6: Ischia of Italy

 If you’re hoping for a calm and quiet vacation, Ischia of Italy is the place to be.
 The island is so blessedly friendly that people here offer that unique blend of accommodation and privacy.
-You will have everything you want handed to you but at the same time, be allowed to explore at leisure.
-Essentially a fishing village, Ischia offers its tourists a glimpse of the slow paced life and healthy living.
+You will have everything you want to be handed to you but simultaneously be allowed to explore at leisure.
+Essentially a fishing village, Ischia offers its tourists a glimpse of the slow-paced life and healthy living.

 #5: Waiheke of New Zealand

-Island life is more than just white sandy beaches – as Waiheke will show you.
+Waiheke will show you that island life is more than just white sandy beaches.
 Best known for their vineyards, there’s really too much to do inland that it might take some time before you decide to venture to the coast.
 With locals who are proud of their heritage, you will find a veritable sea of people happy to tell you about their home.

 #4: Boracay Island, Philippines